yigitalpkaynak/URL-Based-File-Downloader/README.md

 # url-based-file-downloader

-2 types of url based file (pdf, audio, video, photo) downloader scripts has written in JAVA.
+3 types of url based file (pdf, audio, video, photo) downloader scripts has written in JAVA.

 **Modules Usage**

+**To download via "PDFDownloader (JSoup Library)"**

+Open the project with IntelliJ IDEA

+Change the "String url" as the link you want to download.

+Run the project.

+After download is complete, your downloaded file will be in "downloads" directory.

+**To download via "downloader-idea"**

+Open the project with IntelliJ IDEA

+Change the "String url" as the link you want to download.

+Run the project.

+After download is complete, your downloaded file will be in "files" directory.

 **To download via "downloader-cmd"**